lilivinc/codeJam2024/src/about.md

 When you create a moveable task, the daily planner displays all the valid start times for the duration of the task.
 You can then select the start time that you prefer.
 Don’t waste time on the planning part, spend more time on the doing part!

 ## **How we built it**

-HTML, Tailwind CSS and php were mostly used for the interface.
+HTML, Tailwind CSS and PHP were mainly used for the interface.
-We used Javascript to loop through the existing tasks and return valid start times.
+We used Javascript to loop through the existing tasks and return valid start times for the new moveable task.